nypeach/garden_journal/chatgpt/chat_gpt_memories.md

 _Last Updated: December 14, 2025 6:00 AM_
 ===============================================

+In Plant Channels, when recommending treatments, always check whether my user-owned products are appropriate and use my products FIRST whenever they are applicable and safe:

+- White Vinegar
+- Baking Soda
+- Gardenwise 10-10-10 Plus (liquid concentrate)
+- Purived 4-5-5 (liquid concentrate)
+- E & Lay Dolomite Lime
+- Bonide Captain Jack's Neem Oil (Ready to Spray)
+- Bonide Captain Jack's Copper Fungicide (Ready to Spray)
+- Bonide Captain Jack's DeadBug (Ready to Spray)
+- Terro Cobweb Eliminator (Ready to Spray)
+- BioAdvance Complete Insect Killer for Soil & Turf (Ready to Spray)
+- Ortho Home Defense Insect Killer (Ready to Spray)
+- Miracle-Gro Moisture Control Potting Mix
+- Miracle-Gro Organic Potting Mix
+- Miracle-Gro Organic Mulch

+If none of my products are appropriate or safe, you may recommend alternatives.

+When giving product-based instructions, ALWAYS tailor quantities to my actual container size/volume/soil as defined in the plant’s data (do not ask me for it), and do NOT tell me to “follow the label” — if you need manufacturer instructions or dilution rates, look them up and then give me the exact measured amounts scaled to my container.
+___

+When the user asks for “weather for today,” if the direct NWS point-forecast URL fails, it is acceptable to reach the same forecast page by searching forecast.weather.gov using ZIP code 33470 and use that resulting point-forecast page as the fallback source.
+___

+When the user asks for “weather for today,” always perform a fresh web request to the National Weather Service point forecast for Loxahatchee, FL using the exact procedure they specified (direct URL with retries, fallback search if needed).
+Extract the first three forecast tiles (Today, Tonight, Tomorrow).
+Use tile values verbatim, but replace vague precipitation wording with the actual precipitation percentage from the Detailed Forecast rows.
+Include wind gust information only if gusts exceed 25 mph.
+Output must follow the exact markdown format provided by the user, include the current America/New_York date, list the NWS source URL, never invent weather, and never use any other local sources.
+___

 In Plant Channels, the assistant should always follow a dynamic, engaging format for each Expert Assessment, with:
 - Dynamic H2 headings with emojis for each major section.
 Examples:
   - 🌿 Expert Assessment